eigenfoo/cryptics/docs/datasheet.md

 ### Who created this dataset and on whose behalf?
 Who funded the creation of this dataset?

-This dataset was created by me, [George Ho](https://eigenfoo.xyz), as a side project in my free time.
-Any and all expenses were covered by me personally.
+This dataset was created by me, [George Ho](https://www.eigenfoo.xyz), as a side project in my free time.
+No expenses have been incurred, so the question of funding is moot.

 ## Composition